Super-resolution positron emission tomography by intensity modulation: Proof of concept: Material and Method

 For accuracy, we divided a crystal into $m$ subcrystals of equal width and defined virtual LORs (vLOR) by connecting the centers of any two subcrystals.
-In front of the crystals, we assumed the presence of a zero-thickness ring modulator that was described mathematically by a profile of transmission coefficient for 511 keV (see Sect.~\ref{subsec:system_and_modulator} above).
-For a numerical activity phantom, given a vLOR we computed the raysum of the phantom $s$ using the Siddon's algorithm~\cite{Siddon1986fastcalculation} and the transmission coefficients $t_1$ and $t_2$ of the ring modulator at the two locations the vLOR intersect.
-The modulated projection for a given crystal pair was then obtained by summing the products $s\cdot t_1\cdot t_2$ of all the $m^{2}$ vLORs belonging to that crystal pair.
+In front of the crystals, we assumed the presence of a zero-thickness ring modulator that was described mathematically by a bi-level transmission profile for 511 keV as described in section~\ref{subsec:system_and_modulator}.
+Given a numerical activity phantom, for a given vLOR we computed the raysum of the phantom $s$ by using the Siddon's algorithm~\parencite{Siddon1986fastcalculation} and identified the transmission coefficients $t_1$ and $t_2$ of the ring modulator at the two locations where the vLOR intersects.
+The modulated projection for a given crystal pair was then obtained by summing the products $s\cdot t_1\cdot t_2$ of the $m^{2}$ vLORs belonging to that crystal pair.
 Using a larger $m$ can improve modeling accuracy but require more computation.
 Unless mentioned otherwise, $m=24$ was used in this work.